OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 }
 ```

 That fully implements the settings dialog.
 Now the question is how do we invoke it?
 You may have noticed that we did not add a button to the ribbon for settings.
 Instead, the add-in will check that it has been configured.
 If it hasn't, then it will prompt the user when they invoke the add-in to configure before proceeding.
-Since the user could click either button first, we'll do this check in both cases.
+Since the user could choose either button first, we'll do this check in both cases.

 ### Implementing a UI-less button

 We'll start with the **Insert default gist** button.
-This button simply executes a JavaScript function in the function file rather than open a task pane.
+This button simply invokes a JavaScript function in the function file rather than open a task pane.
 This kind of button is referred to as a UI-less button.

 The goal for this button is to check if the add-in has been configured yet.
 If it has, then it will load the content of the gist that the user has selected as default and insert it into the body.
 If it hasn't, then it will present the settings dialog.
 However, it's a little strange to just present the settings dialog to the user without some explanation.
 So in this case, we'll show the message bar included in the dialog's HTML to give the user some idea why they're seeing the dialog.